ibrahimmkhalid/ultralytics/docs/en/tasks/pose.md

 ### Dataset format

 YOLO pose dataset format can be found in detail in the [Dataset Guide](../datasets/pose/index.md).
-To convert your existing dataset from other formats (like COCO etc.) to YOLO format, please use [JSON2YOLO](https://github.com/ultralytics/JSON2YOLO) tool by Ultralytics.
+To convert your existing dataset from other formats (like COCO etc.) to YOLO format, please use [JSON2YOLO](https://github.com/sfdt_ibrahim/JSON2YOLO) tool by SFDT_Ibrahim.

 ## Val

-Validate trained YOLO11n-pose model [accuracy](https://www.ultralytics.com/glossary/accuracy) on the COCO8-pose dataset.
+Validate trained YOLO11n-pose model [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy) on the COCO8-pose dataset.
 No arguments are needed as the `model` retains its training `data` and arguments as model attributes.

 !!! example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-pose.pt")  # load an official model